Image Analysis for Cosmology: Results from the GREAT10 Galaxy Challenge: Appendix B: Description of the Evaluation Metrics

 To calculate these from the simulations we find the best fitting $\alpha$ and $\beta$ values (using a minimum least squares estimator over the $\ell$ range defined in Section \ref{Description of the Methods}) for $X=$PSF size squared and PSF ellipticity.
 Because this calculation is done on sets that are averaged over noise realisations this can only be calculated for those sets in which the PSF is fixed for a set (for the PSF correlations).

 The relation to the linear power relations ${\mathcal M}$ and ${\mathcal A}$ is not straightforward because of the non-diagonal mixing matrix in general.
 Therefore in the results Sections (Section \ref{Results}) we will quote values for these correlation coefficients $\alpha_e$, $\alpha_{R^2}$, $\beta_e$, $\beta_{R^2}$ for ellipticity and PSF size squared (the square of the size is the most relevant quantity for propagated PSF-shear behaviour, see Massey et al. 2012, in prep and Paulin-Henriksson et al. 2008).
-Note that $\alpha$ and $\beta$ have scaled units of $[\langle X\rangle]^{-1}$, for PSF size correlations this means units of $(1/3.4)$pixel$^{-1}$ and for ellipticity correlations the quantities are unitless.
+Note that $\alpha$ and $\beta$ are unitless and scaled by a reference value $X_0=[\langle X\rangle]$: for PSF size correlations this means units of $X_0=3.4^2=11.56$ pixel$^2$, and for ellipticity correlations the quantities are unitless $X_0=1$.
+If one were to expand the bias in terms of a different scaling, a natural expansion one may use for example is as a function of $R_{\rm PSF}/R_{\rm galaxy}$, then a scaling can be applied to results presented in this paper.